 Gouverneur man charged with harassment

 State police on March 12 charged Michael D. Matice, 34, of 327 Hull Road, with misdemeanor second-degree aggravated harassment.
-Troopers charge that at about 4:55 p.m. on March 11 Mr. Matice made a threat via text message from his phone threatening harm to a 33-year-old DeKalb woman.
+Troopers charge that at 4:55 p.m. on March 11, Mr. Matice made a threat via text from his phone threatening harm to a 33-year-old DeKalb woman.

 Start the conversation, or Read more at Watertown Daily Times.